Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

    * Brief introduction:

    **BA:** from our side, it is very important to set up a transparent and trustable enviroment.
-That is why we recomend to start wiht an introduction about our purpose and methodologie but most important always give the interviewee the space to ask us as many as wants.
+That is why we recomend to start wiht an introduction about our purpose and methodologies but most important always give the interviewee the space to ask us as many questions as she/he wants.

-   **IN:** Because our goal is geting to know people it might be helpful to know about their backgrounds
+   **IN:** Because our goal is getting to know people it might be helpful to know about their backgrounds:

    _Examples:_